Utah Politics: These Women Are Part Of A Democratic Candidate Wave In The Conservative State

 But now, she realizes that citizens should feel like they belong, besides being empowered with knowledge of on-the-hill advocacy.

-“Utah has a high rate of apathy and (I’m) just thinking, ‘they are going to decide everything for us and we’re going to have to go along with that.’
+“Utah has a high rate of apathy and [I’m] just thinking, ‘they are going to decide everything for us and we’re going to have to go along with that.’
 And I can have a say … I don’t have to accept whatever’s handed to us,” Brown remarked.
-“It’s time for people (to decide) … rather than have corporations and lobbyists telling us what (will) happen.”
+“It’s time for people [to decide] … rather than have corporations and lobbyists telling us what [will] happen.”

-Healthcare has been a top thing for Brown since her mother could have been saved by Medicare, but she died of an acute stroke in 2013, when she was a few months short of qualifying for the benefits of the program.
+Healthcare has been a top thing for Brown since her mother could have been saved by Medicare; she died of an acute stroke in 2013 when she was a few months short of qualifying for the benefits of the program.
 She was a single mother with seven kids who, for the majority of her life, did not get regular medical screenings and checkups.
 All she would do is talk with friends and family in the medical field when she needed it.
 The cost was a concern for her, and Brown regrets taking a Republican approach, as Brown said, in asking her mother to tough it out and build a business at her own age.

 “If Utah says ‘we’re so great for business’ … but then we have these terrible social statistics, to me, it’s not worth it,” Brown said.
 “What guides me is Alfred Marshall: The most valuable of all capital is that invested in human beings.”

-It’s a mighty change for Brown: though she’s maintained party affiliation for going on two years now, she became a Democrat just a “couple of weeks” after she went to the capitol as a Republican, with which she had always identified.
+It’s a mighty change for Brown.
+Though she’s maintained party affiliation for going on two years now, she became a Democrat just a “couple of weeks” after she went to the capitol as a Republican, with which she had always identified.

-“The only advice (Brown’s mom) ever gave to me was to never marry a Democrat,” Brown said.
+“The only advice [Brown’s mom] ever gave to me was to never marry a Democrat,” Brown said.
 “They have that brainwashing thing.”

 There’s also Brown’s application to the legislature and philosophy.

 “Republican leadership in our state hasn’t led to social outcomes,” she said.
-“You know what the Bible teachers about doing unto others as you would do unto you … as a state, we can do better.
+“You know what the Bible teaches about doing unto others as you would do unto you … as a state, we can do better.
 We need to be more compassionate and the Democratic Party, in general, is more compassionate.”

-Brown said that she would fight for constituents as she started mixing it up in the ring as a kickboxer, in another embrace of hers of something unfamiliar.
+Brown said that she would fight for constituents as she started mixing it up in the ring as a kickboxer, another embrace of hers of something unfamiliar.

 Brown thanked state Rep. Ray Ward this past legislative session as he called her when she emailed all of the state legislators.